Emile Mota

-Emile Christophe Mota Ndango (born 5 May 1956, Bukama, Democratic Republic of the Congo) is the former minister of Agriculture, livestock and fishery of the Democratic Republic of Congo.
+Emile Christophe Mota Ndongo (born 5 May 1956, Kolwezi, Democratic Republic of the Congo) is the former minister of Agriculture, Livestock and Fishery of the Democratic Republic of Congo.
 He is also the acting president of Regional Fisheries Commission of the Gulf of Guinea, COREP.
 He is also a member of the national parliament of the Democratic Republic of the Congo. and the former chief of cabinet of the late president of the Congo, Laurent-Désiré Kabila.
 He was born on the 5 May 1956 in the Katanga province.